Penn State Nittany Lions: Swimming and Diving

 Penn State also fields a competitive club swim and dive team that competes throughout the school year.
 With a membership of 100+, including all talents from former D1 swimmers to beginners, it is one of the more popular club sports at Penn State.
 The team finished 4th out of 50+ teams at the 2013 East Coast Collegiate Swim and Dive Club National Championships at Georgia Tech.

 Men's ultimate

 Penn State's team, named SPANK, competes in the USA Ultimate College Series at the D-1 level.
 They are in the Ohio Valley region, and face rival University of Pittsburgh at the regional championship every year.
 The B-team, Love Tap, also competes at the D-1 level, and serves as a developmental team for SPANK.

 Men's Water Polo

 The Men's Club Water Polo team competes in the Mid-Atlantic Division of the Collegiate Water Polo Association and has won nine Mid-Atlantic Division Championships (1998, 2005, 2009, 2012, 2014, 2015, 2016, 2022) to qualify for the National Collegiate Club Championship.

-Championships
+National championships

+Penn State claims 84 national team championships all-time, excluding titles from IC4A and AAU competitions and the NCAA emerging sport of women’s rugby.
+56 of these are NCAA championships, which rank fifth all-time, trailing Stanford, UCLA, USC, and the University of Texas at Austin.

+Most of Penn State's women's championships prior to 1982 occurred under the auspices of the Association for Intercollegiate Athletics for Women (AIAW); indeed, four women's teams won national championships in 1980 alone.
+The NCAA did not start sponsoring women's championships until the 1981–82 academic year.
+Some of the men's championships occurred prior to the NCAA sponsoring a championship in that sport (for example, the NCAA did not start sponsoring a men's soccer championship until 1959), and some sports have never had recognized NCAA championships (such as Division I FBS football).

 NCAA team championships

-Penn State University has won 53 NCAA team national championships.
+Penn State University has won 56 NCAA team national championships.